cosmos/cosmos-sdk/docs/migrations/rest.md

 ## Migrating to New REST Endpoints

 Thanks to the Protocol Buffers migration in v0.40, we are able to take advantage of a vast number of gRPC tools and solutions.
-For most of the legacy REST endpoints, Cosmos SDK v0.40 provides new REST endpoints generated from [gRPC `Query` services](../building-modules/query-services.md) using [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway/).
+For most of the legacy REST endpoints, Cosmos SDK v0.43 provides REST endpoints generated from [gRPC `Query` services](../building-modules/query-services.md) using [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway/).
 We usually call them _gRPC-gateway REST endpoints_.

 Some modules expose legacy `POST` endpoints to generate unsigned transactions for their `Msg`s.
 These `POST` endpoints have been removed.
 We recommend to use [service `Msg`s](../building-modules/msg-services.md) directly, and use Protobuf to do client-side transaction generation.
 A guide can be found [here](../run-node/txs.md).